cybernuki/holberton-system_engineering-devops/0x00-shell_basics/README.md

 Changes the working directory to the user's home directory.
 Note: before the sentencen .2-bring_me_home to execute, use source: source .2-bring_me_home

+## 3-listfiles

+Display current directory contents in a long format